markoravnice25/GA-Project-2-PokeDex/README.md

 ![Pokémon Show page](https://user-images.githubusercontent.com/101732786/168439187-b0581b40-7f13-4d0c-b713-564002c97454.png)

-## API request:
+## Technology used:

+#### Front-end:
+* React
+* JSX
+* Axios
+* SCSS
+* Bootstrap
+* React Router Dom

+#### API:
-The 'pokeapi' is a huge library of Pokémon endpoints.
+* The 'pokeapi' is a huge library of Pokémon endpoints.
 We used a GET request to fetch all the 1126 Pokémon available (path='/pokemons') and a GET request to fetch individual Pokémon by name ('/pokemons/:name').
 The other endpoints accessed were required for the Pokémon show page: stats and moves.

 ![Pokemon API document](https://user-images.githubusercontent.com/101732786/168439553-60f7d363-27e7-4362-b574-97a6742a8cad.png)

+#### Dev tools:
+VS code
+Yarn
+Insomnia
+Git
+Github
+Google Chrome dev tools
+Excalidraw (Wireframe design)
+Netlify (deployment)

-## Project key learnings:
+## Key learnings:

 * learning to pair code and delegate tasks whilst working to meet a deadline;
 * consuming a massive API and prioritising what endpoints to fetch as the pokeapi is a huge API.